superfly/docs/laravel/advanced-guides/github-actions.html.md

 ## GitHub CI Action: Auto Deploy to Fly.io

 Once you have your Laravel application set up with a github repository, you can configure some GitHub Actions to auto deploy your changes.

 In this guide, you'll be using `Fly.io`'s very own [GitHub action template here](https://github.com/superfly/flyctl-actions) to help deploy your application.

-1) Generate a `Fly token` with `fly auth token`
+1) Generate a `Fly token` with `fly tokens deploy`

 2) Then save your newly generated `FLY_API_TOKEN` in your github repository either through the GitHub Console or GitHub CLI: